tocttou/tocttou.github.io/_posts/2016-02-29-first-lecture-delivered.md

 <div style="text-align: center;"><iframe src="assets/slides-deck.html" width="676" height="493" scrolling="no" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe></div>

 Uggghhh... the slides.com iframe doesn't work with this site because it's not on https.
-So I have embeded the exported html file.
-[Here is the link on slides.com](http://slides.com/ashishchaudhary/deck/).
+So I have embeded the exported html file (had to manually change http resources to https).
+[Here is the link on slides.com](https://slides.com/ashishchaudhary/deck/).